Building In Rowlands Gill , Tyne And Wear

 Disused steel furnace and woodland walk, managed by English Heritage.

 Derwentcote steel furnace was originally built in the 1730s and was used to make steel from wrought iron.
 It was in use for over 150 years, but fell into disrepair around 1890.
 English Heritage restored the site in 1990 and tours of the furnace have run in the past.
-However, it might be worth contacting English Heritage to find out when the tours might happen again, as there are none planned as of March 2022.
+However, it might be worth contacting English Heritage to find out when the tours might happen again.

 The steel furnace was originally part of a complex, which included a pond, worker's cottages, forge buildings and a crucible furnace (for melting the wrought iron), all necessary for the cementation process.